Reference for the Sequin CLI. Learn about installation options, context management, configuration commands, and local development tunnels.

 : Your authentication token--set-default

-: Set as the default context
+: Set as the default context--hostname

 : API hostname of your Sequin instance (defaults to api.sequinstream.com)--tls

-: Enable/disable TLS (enabled by default)
+: Enable/disable TLS (enabled by default)--tunnel-ports

-: Configure default tunnel ports
+: Configure default tunnel portssequin context ls

 sequin context select